thewtex/thesis/introduction/background_and_significance.rst

 Quality in ultrasound strain images can potentially be improved with angular compounding [Rao2006]_.
-Angular compounding is achieved by electronically steering the ultrasound beam when time appropriate time delays are applied to transducer array elements during the transmit pulse.
+Angular compounding is achieved by electronically steering the ultrasound beam with appropriate time delays applied to transducer array elements during the transmit pulse.
 In B-Mode angular compounding, this gives a different instantiation of tissue speckle, which in can be averaged to improve image quality.
 In strain imaging, a different